kojiromike/magento-retail-order-management/docs/INSTALL.md

 #### Configure Product Import via XML

 The extension includes a sample product import configuration file—[`app/etc/productimport.xml.sample`](/src/app/etc/productimport.xml.sample)—that includes detailed documentation and example configuration options.
 Use this file as a starting point for your implementation by renaming this file to `productimport.xml`.
 Carefully review all options to ensure they match your specific implementation.

+## Admin Configuration

+Credentials and extension options should be configured in the Magento Admin at **System > Configuration > eBay Enterprise > Retail Order Management**.

+### Payment Methods

+The Magento Retail Order Management Extension provides eBay Enterprise payment methods that should be configured at **System > Configuration > Sales > Payment Methods**.
+These payment methods include:

+- **eBay Enterprise Credit Card**
+- **eBay Enterprise PayPal**

+### Logging

+The Magento Retail Order Management Extension depends on the [Magento Logging Extension by eBay Enterprise](https://github.com/eBayEnterprise/magento-log) to provide important additional logging features.
+Please refer to the [documentation for that extension](https://github.com/eBayEnterprise/magento-log#ebay-enterprise-mage-logger).

 ## Optional Configuration